Yopaman/dotfiles/.config/eww/README.md

 # Eww

 Eww configuration is available in `.config/eww`.
-I splitted it in multiple files :
+I split it in multiple files :

 - **`eww.yuck` :** main file, with the bar window and its widgets
 - **`eww.scss` :** styling of all widgets